thevickypedia/instagram/README.md

-# instagram
+# Instagram
-Do some cool stuff with your IG
+Do some cool stuff with your IG using python.